Density of group languages in shift spaces: Densities in shifts of finite type

 Then notice that $w_0u'$ is also in $\cL(X)$; indeed this is obvious when $u'$ is a prefix of $u$, and otherwise it follows from the fact that $X$ is an $r$-step SFT.
 Likewise $w_{n-1}v'\in\cL(X)$, which shows that $u'\simeq_r v'$. \end{proof}

-\begin{example} Continuing from \cref{eg:golden-mean-1}, it is not hard to see that the golden mean shift is in fact strongly irreducible.
-As a result, all skew products with skewing functions given by morphisms onto finite groups are topologically transitive, including the one in \cref{eg:golden-mean-1}. \end{example}
+\begin{example} Continuing from Example~\ref{eg:golden-mean-1}, we claim that the golden mean shift is in fact strongly irreducible.
+Indeed, it suffices to notice that in this irreducible $1$-step SFT, for any letters $u$ and $v$ in $A$, one has $au$ and $av$ in $\cL(X)$, hence $u \sim_1 v$, and by Proposition \ref{prop:si}, $X$ is indeed strongly irreducible.
+As a result, by Corollary \ref{c:si}, all skew products of the golden mean shift with skewing functions given by morphisms onto finite groups are topologically transitive, including the one in Example~\ref{eg:golden-mean-1}. \end{example}